InquestGeronimo/horizon-takeoff/README.md

 ### Create Instance

-Now create your EC2 instance:
+Afterwards, you can now launch the EC2 instance:

 ```py
 titan = TitanEC2("ec2_config.yaml")
 instance = titan.create_instance()
 print(instance)
 ```
-### Staging

-You can keep up with the process as described in the `Staging` section.

-### Calling API

-Same process in the `Calling API` section.
+Revisit the `Staging` and 'Calling the Inference Endpoint` section for final steps